Flat Extra Fees for Life Insurance: What Are They & How Do They Work in 2024 + YouTube Video

 Rate class adjustments are used when calculating the risk of an applicant’s health history.
 The bottom line is they are used for different purposes.
 Sometimes a health classification may be adjusted for hazardous occupations and sports along with a flat extra fee.

-If a person applies for life insurance and he has a heart condition for example, the carrier will adjust his health classification accordingly.
+If a person applies for life insurance and has a heart condition, for example, the carrier will adjust his health classification accordingly.
 Selecting the appropriate insurance carrier for your application is crucial to securing the most favorable health classification and consequently, the lowest rates.

 If another person is applying for life insurance and has an occupation as a professional race car driver, the carrier will be using a life insurance flat extra fee to adjust the premium accordingly to cover the risk of the auto racing.